-6. Each Party shall make available to right holders21 civil judicial procedures concerning the enforcement of any intellectual property right.

-7. Each Party shall provide that:

-- (a) in civil judicial proceedings, its judicial authorities shall have the authority to order the infringer to pay the right holder: - (i) damages adequate to compensate for the injury the right holder has suffered as a result of the infringement; and - (ii) at least in the case of copyright or related rights infringement and trademark counterfeiting, the profits of the infringer that are attributable to the infringement and that are not taken into account in computing the amount of the damages referred to in clause (i); and - (b) in determining the amount of damages for infringement of intellectual property rights, its judicial authorities shall consider, inter alia, the value of the infringed-on good or service, according to the suggested retail price or other legitimate measure of value submitted by the right holder. - 8.
-In civil judicial proceedings, each Party shall, at least with respect to infringement concerning copyright or related rights and trademark counterfeiting, establish or maintain preestablished damages, which shall be available on the election of the right holder as an alternative to actual damages.
-Such pre-established damages shall be set out in domestic law and determined by the judicial authorities, taking into account the aims of the intellectual property system, in an amount sufficient to compensate the right holder for the harm caused by the infringement and constitute a deterrent to future infringements.22
+- 6. Each Party shall make available to right holders20 civil judicial procedures concerning the enforcement of any intellectual property right. - 7.
+Each Party shall provide that: - (a) in civil judicial proceedings, its judicial authorities shall have the authority to order the infringer to pay the right holder: - (i) damages adequate to compensate for the injury the right holder has suffered as a result of the infringement, and - (ii) at least in the case of copyright or related rights infringement and trademark counterfeiting, the profits of the infringer that are attributable to the infringement and that are not taken into account in computing the amount of the damages referred to in clause (i). - (b) in determining the amount of damages for infringement of intellectual property rights, its judicial authorities shall consider, inter alia, the value of the infringed-on good or service, according to the suggested retail price or other legitimate measure of value submitted by the right holder. - 8.
+In civil judicial proceedings, each Party, at least with respect to infringement concerning copyright or related rights and trademark counterfeiting, shall establish or maintain pre-established damages, which shall be available on the election of the right holder as an alternative to actual damages.
+Such pre-established damages shall be set out in domestic law and determined by the judicial authorities, taking into account the aims of the intellectual property system, in an amount sufficient to compensate the right holder for the harm caused by the infringement and constitute a deterrent to future infringements.21 - 9.
+Each Party shall provide that its judicial authorities, except in exceptional circumstances, shall have the authority to order, at the conclusion of civil judicial